cj1128/protohackers-ts/README.md

 - **DO NOT** use telent to test the trail server, because telent will send "\r\n" and the server will always give you `illegal method`
 - Need to write a custom client to the server, but it's trivial to do it
 - Actually, the reverse engineering is quite simple,just type `help` and we are good to go

+## 11: Pest Control

+- how to do concurrent control in NodeJS?